daveabrock/daveabrock.github.io/_posts/2020-09-04-boost-code-quality-ndepend.markdown

 date: "2020-09-04"
 title: "NDepend: Boost Your Team's Code Quality"
 tags: [tools]
-header:
-    overlay_image: /assets/images/ndepend-card.png
-    overlay_filter: 0.8
+share-img: /assets/img/ndepend-card.png
-excerpt: I take a look at what's new with NDepend, the robust static code analysis tool.
+subtitle: I take a look at what's new with NDepend, the robust static code analysis tool.
 ---

 Have you used NDepend before?
 If you've been working on .NET for some time, you may have either used it or heard of it—I believe it's been around since 2007 or so.

 If you aren't familiar, NDepend is a robust static code analysis tool that allows you to gain a concrete understanding of your project's complexity, technical debt, associations, dependencies, and more.
 You can easily integrate NDepend into your daily workflow with a Visual Studio extension and it also has extensions for your build pipelines as well.